davidalexandercurrie/uxn-hex-beat/README.md

 `n[60 50 40 30]` // midi note value 60 = middle c

 Instrument
-`i 3` // 0-6 are different waveforms.
+`i 3` // 0-8 are different waveforms.
 6 is set to a random memory address in the program... often quite noisey!
+8 is a kick drum sample

 Bit shift the rhythm
 `f` will shift the rhythm and then add it on top of the original.
 Generally adds more notes

+`s` toggles console visualizer

+Tempo
+`t 80` sets the number of frames per cycle.
+Defaults to 0xc0 (192 in Decimal)